shopware/docs/resources/references/adr/2022-03-17-new-nested-line-items.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2022-03-17-new-nested-line-items.md)
 {% endhint %}

+# New templates for line items and nested line items

 ## Context

 In the storefront there are multiple templates, which display line items in different areas of the shop.